KunkelAlexander/kunkelalexander.github.io/_posts/2025-09-28-computers-learning-bomberman-deep-q.md

 ## What do the convolutional layers actually see?

 One thing I’ve been curious about is whether we can actually *see* the high-level features the convolutional layers are pulling out of the one-hot encoded data.
-As a first step, I plotted the weights of the *cnn_allstar*’s convolutional filters (ignoring biases) after 100,000 episodes of training - shown in Figure 7.
+As a first step, I plotted the weights of the *cnn_allstar*’s first convolutional layer's filters (ignoring biases) after 100,000 episodes of training - shown in Figure 7.
+The first convolutional layer takes 11 input channels and has 64 filters with 3x3 heads giving a total of 6336 parameters shown here.
+We can clearly see that the parameters processing crate, bomb, player and opponent channels have the highest magnitudes.
+We can speculate about the interpretation of some of these filters:

-Some of the filters look familiar, with patterns that resemble standard edge detectors.
-But beyond that, it’s hard to say if the weights are really “reasonable” or interpretable in any intuitive sense.
+- *f0* reacts to a situation where there are wall above and below and the agent can walk left and right when there is an explosion on the left
+- *f1* reacts to the absence of a wall, crate, bomb and explosion and has a positive activation for a free field and when a player is around and especially left of the free tile
+- *f2*  reacts to opponents that can move to a free field in the absence of a player

 <figure>
   <img src="{{ site.baseurl }}/assets/img/bomberle-python/19_conv_weights.png" width="100%" alt="">
-  <figcaption>Figure 7: Convolutional weights of the *cnn_allstar* (see also Figure 3) after 100,000 training episodes.
-The network has three convolutional layers, each with 64 filters of size 3×3.
-The figure shows all 3 × 64 = 192 convolution heads as 3×3 bitmaps.
-Rows 1–4 (16 columns each) correspond to the first convolutional layer, rows 5–8 to the second, and rows 9–12 to the third. </figcaption>
+  <figcaption>Figure 7: Convolutional weights of the cnn_allstar's first convolutional layer (see also Figure 3) after 100,000 training episodes.
+The columns show the 11 input channels described earlier.
+The rows show the 64 output filters.
+The raw, unnormalised weights range from -3.5 to 1.0 and are clipped to the range [-0.75, 0.75] for better visibility.  </figcaption>
 </figure>

-To get something more interpretable, we can instead look at **activations**.
+To verify this intuition based on the convolutional layer weights, we can instead look at **activations**.
 For example, the first convolutional layer maps the 9 × 9 × 11 input into a 9 × 9 × 64 output.
-Plotting these 64 activation maps side by side - and overlaying them with the original game state - gives us a sense of what each filter responds to.
+Plotting these 64 activation maps side by side and overlaying them with the original game state gives us a sense of what each filter responds to.
 Figure 8 shows these activation patterns across the layers.
+Looking at the first filter of the first layer in frame 1, for instance, we can confirm that the activation indicates a free field to the right the player can move to.
+Please feel free to explore them in case of interest.
+But in general, I still find the results hard to interpret.
+Please reach out to me if there are better ways to visualise and understand CNN activations.

 <div class="sweep-selector" style="display:flex; gap:0.75rem; flex-wrap:wrap; align-items:end;">
   <div style="min-width:300px;">